First Amendment Audits: Definition, Examples and More

 This means that auditors can legally film their interactions with employees and officials in public spaces without first obtaining their consent.
 However, this right is not without limitations.
 Auditors have no right to film in nonpublic spaces ― places where someone has a reasonable expectation of privacy and where others would need permission to enter, such as a personal office.
 But they can record anything they can see from a public space with their naked eye, which may include some parts of nonpublic spaces.

 And even in public spaces, public officials and employees are allowed to enforce reasonable time, place and manner restrictions that are compatible with the intended use of the public space.
 Such restrictions cannot be specifically targeted at the auditor or be applied based on the view or message of someone who wants to access the space.
 But, for example, rules could limit any public access to only working hours, ban any use of speakers to play loud music that interrupts work, prohibit weapons, and restrict other behaviors that prevent public employees from doing their jobs.
-These types of rules are content neutral, meaning that they are not related to the message the visitor wants to express; they apply equally to everyone who wants to access the public space.
+These types of rules are content-neutral, meaning that they are not related to the message the visitor wants to express; they apply equally to everyone who wants to access the public space.

 What are some examples of First Amendment audits?

-- While not quite a First Amendment audit as defined today, arguably one of the earliest examples of filming public employees to promote accountability occurred in 1991, when George Holliday happened to have a video camera on hand to record Rodney King being violently beaten by Los Angeles police officers after King was stopped for erratic driving.
+- While not quite a First Amendment audit as defined today, arguably one of the earliest examples of filming public employees to promote accountability occurred in 1991, when George Holliday happened to have a video camera on hand to record Rodney King being beaten by Los Angeles police officers after King was stopped for erratic driving.
 The footage contributed to the incident becoming a national story, triggering a public debate about police brutality toward African Americans, which culminated in six days of deadly riots in L.A. after three officers involved were acquitted.
 Two were later found guilty of violating King's civil rights.

 Why are First Amendment audits controversial?